gscatto/google-gnss-logger/README.md

 }
 ```

-## Demo
-The [demo](/src/main/java/com/github/giulioscattolin/demo) directory contains an example that shows how this library may be used in a realistic scenario.
-The [AnalyzeGnssLoggerFileUseCase](/src/main/java/com/github/giulioscattolin/demo/AnalyzeGnssLoggerFileUseCase.java)  reads a file, tells how many raw GNSS measurements have been encountered, groups them by constellation and carrier frequency and then reports some statistics for each pair.

-_Usage:_
+## Try before you buy
+The [demo](/src/main/java/com/github/giulioscattolin/demo) directory contains a CLI application which reports simple statistics for a given file.
+You are encouraged to play with the code to familiarize yourself with the API.
+Feel free to improve the formatting, generate more data, fix any bugs you may encounter.
+Pull requests are always welcome!

+### Usage
 ```shell
 ./gradlew analyzeGnssLoggerFile --args <path>
 ```

-_Example output:_
+This will compile and run the application each time it is invoked.

+### Example output
 ```text
 GoogleRawGnssMeasurementCount = 218414
 Constellation  Carrier [Hz]      Count    Avg.Cn0DbHz